Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/steps/fn_macros.md

 The final feature that we will be taking a look at is one is arguably one of the most unique: **macros**.
 Be aware that a macro in Nessa is not the same as a macro in other languages such as C, C++ or even Rust, even though they are close to Rust's.
 The main difference between Rust's macros and Nessa's is that there is no restriction on the syntax that you can match.
-Let's take a look at how they work.
+Let's take a look at how they work by diving into the first kind of macros Nessa has: **function macros**.

 ## Syntax

-A macro can be created in Nessa using this syntax:
+A function macro can be created in Nessa using this syntax:

 ```
 syntax macro_name from NDL_Pattern {
     [...]
 }

+// This is also allowed
+syntax fn macro_name from NDL_Pattern {
+    [...]
+}
 ```

-WHen you define a macro you can "invoke" it by using the syntax anywhere in your code where an expression is legal.
-Just be aware that macros are internally compiled to lambda expressions:
+When you define a macro of any kind you can "invoke" it by using the syntax anywhere in your code where an expression is legal.
+Just be aware that macros are internally compiled to a different representation.
+In the case of function macros, they are converted to lambda expressions:

 ```
 syntax macro_name from 'Macro' {